alexmamo/SwipeToDelete/README.md

 To make this app work, follow the instructions given in the official documentation regarding [how to add Firebase to your project](https://firebase.google.com/docs/android/setup).
 Add the JSON file in your app folder, add some dummy products and see it working.

+This repo is the source code of the this article: [How to delete a record from Firestore on a RecylerView left/right swipe?](https://medium.com/firebase-tips-tricks/how-to-delete-a-record-from-firestore-on-a-recylerview-left-right-swipe-d65d993f0baf)

 See it on youtube: Coming soon